akhodakivskiy/VimFx/.github/ISSUE_TEMPLATE.md

 2. Scroll to the bottom of the page.
 2. Press `f`.

-Expected reult: There should be hint marker for the “Contact Us” link at the bottom.
+Expected result: There should be hint marker for the “Contact Us” link at the bottom.

 Actual result: There is no hint marker for the “Contact Us” link.
 -->